kubal97/rock-paper-scissors/README.md

-# rock-paper-scissors
+## rock-paper-scissors

+#The game rock, paper, scissors is build mainly in javascript.
-In this repo I'm trying to build my first game using html, css and js and learn more about js.
+#In this repo I'm trying to build my first game using html, css, js and bootstrap and learn more about js.